 The plumbing technician will typically wish to know more about your home, its plumbing system, and any frequent plumbing issues.
 A series of questions to discover the types of drain issues your home experiences, and their frequency will help a plumber to determine the scale of cleaning that might be required.

-Step 2: Detailing the Process
+Step 1: Background Informationstep 2: Detailing The Process

 The drain cleaning process will typically include diagnostics to help determine the cause and location of the blockage, typically done via sewer line inspection with a camera.
 Once the blockage is located, or the drain that usually causes an issue is identified, a drain cleaning service will follow.